What You’ll Learn 🖥️

 How to position and order display widgets?

-First, make sure that you have the desired display widget selected.
-To select it simply click on the widget.
-A white box will appear around whicj indicates the selection.
+First, make sure that you have selected the desired display widget.
+To select it, simply click on the widget.
+A white box will appear around it, indicating that it has been selected.

 You can now move display widgets in two ways: